apteryxxyz/cs106-a2-server/docs/USER_ROUTES.md

 ## DELETE /users/:userId (M)

-Delete a user from the database by their ID.
+Delete a user by their ID.

 ## GET /users/:userId/borrows (M)

-Get a list of the borrows this user has.
+Get a list of the currently borrowed books a user has.

 **Response** body

-An array of [Borrow Object](DOCS/BORROW_ROUTES.md#borrow-object)s.
+An array of [Borrow Object](docs/BORROW_ROUTES.md#borrow-object)s.